The Invention of the Jewish People: Introduction

-Sand began his work by looking for research studies about forcible exile of Jews from the area now bordered by modern Israel, and its surrounding regions.
+And while the wandering people needed a territory of its own, the empty, virgin land longed for a nation to come and make it bloom.
+Some uninvited guests had, it is true, settled in this homeland, but since "the people kept faith with it throughout their Dispersion" for two millennia, the land belonged only to that people, and not to that handful without history who had merely stumbled upon it.
+Therefore the wars waged by the wandering nation in its conquest of the country were justified; the violent resistance of the local population was criminal; and it was only the (highly unbiblical) charity of the Jews that permitted these strangers to remain and dwell among and beside the nation, which had returned to its biblical language and its wondrous land.This narrative, according to Sand, was built with contributions from "gifted reconstructors of the past, beginning in the second half of the nineteenth century."
+He reviews the literature of modern Jewish historiography and raises various questions that he says scholars of Jewish history do not regularly address, with many of these raising criticisms of Zionism and Israeli policies.
+Sand also acknowledges possible limitations in his own work—especially with regard to straddling fields in which he is a non-specialist and having to work alone when he would have liked to work collaboratively—and emphasizes: Please note: the present work, which proposes that the Jews have always comprised significant religious communities that appeared and settled in various parts of the world, rather than an ethnos that shared a single origin and wandered in a permanent exile, does not deal directly with history.
+Given that its main purpose is to criticize a widespread historiographic discourse, it cannot avoid suggesting alternative narratives.Sand began his work by looking for research studies about forcible exile of Jews from the region of Palestine and surrounding areas.
 He was astonished that he could find no such literature, he says, given that the expulsion of Jews from the region is viewed as a constitutive event in Jewish history.
 The conclusion he came to from his subsequent investigation is that the expulsion simply did not happen, that no one exiled the Jewish people from the region, and that the Jewish diaspora is essentially a modern invention.
 He accounts for the appearance of millions of Jews around the Mediterranean and elsewhere as something that came about primarily through the religious conversion of local people, saying that Judaism, contrary to popular opinion, was very much a "converting religion" in former times.
 He holds that mass conversions were first brought about by the Hasmoneans under the influence of Hellenism, and continued until Christianity rose to dominance in the fourth century CE.